germs-lab/mxg_genotype_exudates/README.md

 ## Overview

 This repository contains protocols, notebooks, and resources for collecting and analyzing root exudates from *Miscanthus spp.* genotypes.
+Modified from a protocol from Rich Phillips.

 ## Repository Structure